usman7022/TextUtils-React-js/README.md

 ## Technology Used
 - React.js: A powerful JavaScript library for building interactive user interfaces.
-- Css: To Apply the style to see the attractive interface
+- Tailwind: To Apply the style to see the attractive interface

 ## Getting Started
 Prerequisites